 If you are unsure whether you're a full-time student, speak to someone at your college or university.

-If you live with a partner who is not a student, they may able to claim housing benefit.
-However your income, for example, your student grant or loan, will be taken into account and may reduce the amount of housing benefit that your partner is entitled to.
+If you live with a partner who is not a student, they may able to claim Universal Credit or Housing Benefit.
+However your income, for example your student grant or loan, will be taken into account and may reduce the amount of benefit that your partner is entitled to.

 Where can I get help with benefits?